axiom-crypto/axiom-docs/docs/docs/developer-resources/gas-pricing-limits.md

 - Transaction subquery for a transaction with more than `8192` bytes of input data or more than `4096` bytes in the RLP encoded access list.
 - Receipt subquery for a transaction receipt with either more than `80` logs or which contains a log with data field exceeding `1024` bytes.

 For these larger transaction and receipt subqueries, we have more fine-grained limits.
 These are detailed in the [Transaction Subquery](/sdk/typescript-sdk/axiom-circuit/axiom-subqueries/transaction-subquery) and [Receipt Subquery](/sdk/typescript-sdk/axiom-circuit/axiom-subqueries/receipt-subquery) sections of the Axiom Typescript SDK documentation.
-We expect limits on Base to be similar, but will finalize them upon our Base mainnet release.

 ## Deposit and Withdraw